Pacific Offshore

 Collaboration to Enhance Opportunities for Offshore Wind on the West Coast, Around the Pacific & Beyond

-The offshore wind sector sits atop a regional resource with West Coast implications and challenges, as well as shared characteristics and opportunities with offshore wind development along the Pacific Rim.
-Recent energy transmission and port infrastructure studies have highlighted the need for regional and international forums to address these issues.
-This panel will explore new developments in this space, including opportunities and models for collaboration in areas of scientific research, interagency coordination, regional wholesale electric market design, and California’s participation in the Global Offshore Wind Alliance.
+Floating offshore wind is showing great progress in Asian, European and other global markets, with a number of shared characteristics and opportunities for development along the Pacific Rim.
+This panel will explore new developments in this space, including opportunities and models for collaboration in areas of scientific research, interagency coordination, and California’s participation in the Global Offshore Wind Alliance.

 3:40 PM - 3:55 PM